arviiyer/securevault/README.md

   - 🛠️ Automatically generates a secure encryption key.
   - 🔐 Saves and retrieves the key for seamless decryption.
 - 🖥️ **Simple Command-Line Interface**: User-friendly prompts for encryption and decryption.
-- 🐳 **Containerized with Docker**: Run SecureVault easily and consistently in any environment using Docker.

 ---